ovh/cds/ROADMAP.md

 ## Static analysis report <a name="static"></a>

 As Units tests report, CDS will support static analysis/linter report.
 With or without sonarcube.
-It should also provides a way to measure improvemnts/regression of code quality.
+It should also provides a way to measure improvements/regression of code quality.

 ## Code coverage report <a name="coverage"></a>

 As Units tests report, CDS will support code coverage report.
-It should also provides a way to measure improvemnts/regression of code coverage.
+It should also provides a way to measure improvements/regression of code coverage.

 ## Security analysis report <a name="security"></a>

 As Units tests report, CDS will support  security analysis report.
 It should support [owasp dependency checks](https://www.owasp.org/index.php/OWASP_Dependency_Check) for code dependencies vulnerability, [coreos clair](https://github.com/coreos/clair) for container images vulnerability.

+## Tags and releases

+Push a tag on a repomanager will trigger a workflow on the tag.
+CDS will support git tag, release

+## Environment Provider <a name="envs"></a>

+comming soon

+## Application Provider <a name="apps"></a>

+comming soon

+## Mesos Hatchery <a name="mesos"></a>

+For the moment, CDS provides a Mesos/Marathon hatchery wich to spawn worker on a mesos cluster.
+As worker are not long-running application, their is a lot of workaround to solves this equation.
+So the goal is develop a mesos hatchery as a mesos framework.

+## Kubernetes(K8S) Support <a name="k8s"></a>

+Support Kubernetes as a CDS infra structure to run worker as Kubernetes pods, and also support Kuberneted as an environment provider.